Here's what you need to know for a kayak camping trip.

 In the past, I have also used metal and plastic ammo cans to store gear in my kayak.
 They add a little bit of weight, but a metal can has a nice gasket seal you can trust to keep the contents dry.
 Plus, unless significantly weighed down, these cans float, making it easy to recover them after a flip.

 Whatever you choose, make sure you can access it while paddling for clearing away small downed trees that may be obstructing your passage down the river.
+Especially while wearing a PFD device.
 You'll likely also find it useful for a variety of tasks around camp in the evenings.

 Watch the weight distribution!